 Ishwara Pranidhaana – Devotion to and love for the divine

 Asana is the physical practice of yoga, which is also commonly known as the yoga postures.
 Yet, asana is not just a simple exercise.
 It is a physical medium through which we can keep the mind calm and balanced.

-Life is full of possibilities where anything can happen and smaller your comfort zone, there is more that you are uncomfortable with.
+Life is full of possibilities where anything can happen where smaller your comfort zone, there is more which you are uncomfortable with.
 Thus, life being vast, yet one being comfortable only in a limited sphere brings more misery.
 The university exists in duality due to which there are always ups and downs in life.

 Prana is the life force, the vital energy needed by our physical and subtle layers, for us to survive.
 It is said that life force energy flows through thousands of subtle energy channels called the ‘Nadis’ (energy channels) and energy centers (junctions of those Nadis) called ‘Chakras’.

 It is very important that a good quantity and quality of prana flows through the Nadis and chakras as it determines one’s state of mind.
 Similar to a vehicle, where having a good flow and quality of gas gives better performance.
 Having a continuous, smooth, steady flow and high level of prana keeps the mind calm, positive and enthusiastic.